-- The activity should take place during lunch or the last 15-20 minutes of the class. - The teacher is responsible for the equitable treatment of all students. - Teachers should communicate birthday celebration guidelines to parents at the beginning of the year. - If food is to be a part of the activity, it must be store-bought and/or professionally prepared according to County Health guidelines.
+- Please notify the teacher prior to the celebration. - The teacher is responsible for the equitable treatment of all students. - If food is to be a part of the activity, it must be store-bought and/or professionally prepared according to County Health guidelines.
 Parents should check with the school in case there are restrictions with students who have food allergies or food restrictions. - Balloons, flower bouquets, etc. will not be delivered to students during the regular school day.
-A message will be communicated to the student and the delivery will be held in the front office until the end of the school day where students may pick it up. - Balloons are not allowed on school buses.
+A message will be communicated to the student and the delivery will be held in the front office until the end of the school day where students may pick it up.